 A suggested approach for investigating invasive cSCC is depicted in the image below [modified from reference 3]:

+All cSCC patients should have a regional lymph node examination to detect clinical lymphadenopathy .
 Patients with palpable lymphadenopathy must undergo a lymph node biopsy to establish whether there is evidence of disease in the palpable node.
 The biopsy is typically conducted using a fine needle aspiration technique.
-If the cytology confirms that the node is positive for disease, the patient should undergo imaging tests to characterize the extent of nodal involvement.
+If the cytology confirms that the node is positive for disease, the patient should undergo imaging tests to characterize the extent of nodal involvement along with complete nodal dissection.
 If the cytology does not indicate that there is disease in the palpable lymph node, the physician should consider whether the tumour is “high-risk”.
 Physicians may decide to send patients with sufficient high-risk features, with or without palpable lymphadenopathy, for imaging of the regional lymph nodes.
+Ultrasound of lymph nodes may also be considered for high risk cSCCs.
+In large infiltrating tumours with signs of involvement of underlying structures imaging such as CT or MRI may be required to assess the extent or tumour spread.
 The most common imaging modality used for staging nodal involvement is CT.
 Other imaging techniques that may be considered are MRI, PET and ultrasound [2,3].

 Patients with confirmed nodal involvement and/or extremely high-risk disease may undergo full-body imaging for distant metastases.
 The options for full-body imaging include CT, PET and PET-CT.
 The gold standard is currently unknown .

-The prognosis for nonmelanoma skin cancers is extremely good in most cases with a greater than 95% disease free survival at 5 years for low stage disease .
+The prognosis for NMSCs is extremely good in most cases with a greater than 95% disease free survival at 5 years for low stage disease .
 However, this prognosis changes considerably for high-risk lesions with rates dropping down below 50% for T4 lesions .
-This underscores the importance of properly staging nonmelanoma skin cancers.
+This underscores the importance of properly staging NMSCs.

 The most commonly used therapy for both BCCs and cSCCs is surgical excision.
 Radiation therapy is the second most common therapy.
 The following flow chart outlines an approach for what therapies are appropriate in which cases: